The Grenco Science microG Pen Vaporizer

 The coil will remain lit for about 15 seconds (If you can inhale for that long) before automatically turning off.
 If you last 15 seconds and wish to continue your hit, simply press the button again while continuing to inhale.
 The pen works by drawing air through the sides of the pen (through holes on silver band), past the coils, and over your oil on the screen.
 When the oil heats up, it melts down through the screen and onto the heating coils, vaporizing it.

-The simplicity of the product makes it something we would feel comfortable giving this to anyone who is older and not typically tech-savy.
+The simplicity of the product makes it an attractive option for many vaporists on-the-go.
 The microG also conserves oil better than the original G Pen.
 This may be because the oil has nowhere to escape, and doesn’t drip down wicks into the irretrievable depths of a tank.
 Nevertheless, a small bit of wax goes a long way with this vaporizer.
 The problem is, within a few weeks this oil will build up and you will be re-heating the same oils over and over, basically smoking oil-reclaim.
-Kind of nasty if you ask us.
+Kind of nasty if you ask me.

-We found the micro G works best if you hold down the button for 5-10 seconds before inhaling, allowing your oil some time to heat up.
+I found the micro G works best if you hold down the button for 5-10 seconds before inhaling, allowing your oil some time to heat up.
 This will provide you with thicker hits because the oil will melt down onto the heating element, rather than sitting on the screen above the coil.
-We always found the third, or fourth hit to be the best after the pen has warmed up.
-The vapor produced by the microG seems to be cooler, making the hit smooth and enjoyable every press of the button.
+I always found the third or fourth hit to be the best, after the pen has a chance to warm up.
+The vapor produced by the microG seems to be cooler when you first use it, but this will slowly fade away over time.

 Like everything that exists in this world, the microG has its imperfections as well.
 Last night I was out to dinner, when all of a sudden the spicy smell of vapor filled my nose.
 I immediately recognized the scent and reached into my pocket for my microG.
 When I got it out, the blue button was blinking, indicating that it had been activated for the full 15 second hit while in my pocket, as I suspected.
 The button was jammed down, and I had to push it in and move it around a little in order to free it.
 However, this could have all been avoided if I had turned the pen off when I was done using it by pressing the button five times.